 When we eat locally, we eat what’s in season.
-Cherries are the taste of summer.
-Apples are the taste of fall.
-Even in winter, comfort foods like squash soup and pancakes just make sense—a lot more sense than flavorless cherries from shipped from the other side of the world.
+Tomatoes are the taste of summer.
+Apples are the epitome of fall.
+Even in winter, comfort foods like squash soup and cozy pancakes just make sense—a lot more sense than flavorless tomatoes shipped from the other side of the world.

-CSA is a partnership of mutual commitment between a farm and a community of supporters that provides a direct link between the production and consumption of food.
-Supporters cover a farm’s yearly operating budget by purchasing a share of the season’s harvest.
-CSA members make a commitment to support the farm throughout the season, and assume the costs, risks and bounty of growing food along with the farmer or grower.
-Members help pay for seeds, fertilizer, water, equipment maintenance, labor, etc. In return, the farm provides, to the best of its ability, a healthy supply of seasonal fresh produce throughout the growing season.
-Becoming a member creates a responsible relationship between people and the food they eat, the land on which it is grown and those who grow it.
+Community Supported Agriculture, or CSA, is a partnership between a farm and a community of supporters.
+These programs provide a direct link between food production and consumption.
+Members help to cover a farm’s yearly operating budget by purchasing a share of food at the beginning of the season.
+This investment in the farm helps pay for seeds, fertilizer, water, equipment maintenance, labor, etc. In return, the farm provides, to the best of its ability, a healthy and diverse supply of seasonal fresh produce throughout the growing season.
+CSAs create a strong relationship between community members and the food they eat, the land on which it is grown, and those who grow it.

 Be Healthier & Grow Your Own